 Amy Scholten, MPH

-The US Preventive Services Task Force recommends that primary care doctors screen their adult patients for depression if they have a system in place to support these patients (such as case management or mental health treatment).
+The US Preventive Services Task Force recommends that primary care doctors screen their adult patients for depression if they have a system in place to support case management and/or mental health treatment.
 There are a number of different questionnaires to screen for depression.
-One example of screening is using two simple questions:
+One example of screening is using 2 simple questions:

 The US Preventive Services Task Force also found some indication that office screening tools may be accurate in identifying depressed adolescents aged 12-18 years.
 The American Academy of Pediatrics recommends that pediatricians ask questions about depression in routine history-taking throughout adolescence.